Dominate the Akron Real Estate Market

 The Execution:

-Section 3: Why Video is Non-Negotiable in Akron's Bifurcated Market
+Section 3: Why Video is Non-Negotiable in Akron's Competitive Market

-In the high-friction, "K-shaped" market of Akron, the primary currency is narrative.
+In the improved but still competitive market of Akron, the primary currency is narrative.
 A static photograph on the MLS cannot explain why a home in Wallhaven is a smart buy despite a price correction, nor can it convey the intangible "vibe" that makes a Highland Square property command a premium.
-With Days on Market extending to 40 days, agents who rely on passive, static marketing are finding their listings growing stale and their sellers growing anxious.
+With Days on Market at 21 days, agents need to capture attention immediately and maintain momentum throughout the sales cycle.
 Video is the only medium with the narrative power to address the specific complexities of Akron in 2026.

 3.1 The Obsolescence of Static Photography